it-at-m/opensource.muenchen.de/publish.md

 For this purpose, we have the mandate and backing of politicians:

->Der entwickelte Quellcode wird öffentlich zugänglich gemacht und unter eine freizügige Open Source-Lizenz (z.B.
-EUPL, MIT) gestellt.
+> Der entwickelte Quellcode wird öffentlich zugänglich gemacht und unter eine freizügige Open Source-Lizenz (z.B.
+EUPL, MIT) gestellt. [...]
+> Die Entwicklung findet von Anfang an auf einem geeigneten öffentlichen Repository [...] statt.

-> The developed source code is made publicly available and placed under a permissive open source license (e.g. EUPL, MIT).
+> The developed source code is made publicly available and placed under a permissive open source [license](./licenses) (e.g. EUPL, MIT). [...]
+> The development takes place on a suitable [public repository](./repositories) [...] right from the start.

 _from City Council resolution [Develop new software in an open source context!](https://risi.muenchen.de/risi/antrag/detail/6289779)_